xbitlabs-org/images/README.md

 # images
-Contains images to be used officially for XBit Labs
+Contains images to be used officially for <a href="http://xbitlabs.org">XBit Labs</a>